-Treatment: The progression of frozen shoulder cannot be halted and it is a case of waiting for the symptoms to subside naturally.
-Since the actual disease process can’t be stopped chiropractic can help by trying to reduce some of the symptoms of the disease as Dr Nina explains:
+Treatment: The progression cannot be halted and it is a case of waiting for the symptoms to subside naturally.
+Since the actual disease process can’t be stopped chiropractic can help by trying to reduce some of the symptoms of the disease as Dr Arjun explains:

 “You often find a good deal of the discomfort and pain from frozen shoulder is actually coming from the surrounding structures.
 The muscles become very tight and tender as they are not being used as normal, ligaments in the shoulder get inflamed and all of these cause pain.
 Chiropractic can help by working on the muscles ligaments and relieving any restrictions in the neck and mid back which are quite common.”

 There are a range of other things that can be done to help ease the pain.
-Dr Nina has seen a number of patients with these conditions and says:
+Dr Arjun has seen a number of patients with these conditions and says: